phSarr/phSarr.github.io/_posts/2024-05-02-Xenomorph_V1.md

 | SHA-256 | 8d813e1a86a762706fdf5237422fbd2a96c5bf16ef724ac873be4dcfa48c1d4a |
 | SSDEEP | 24576:yYTOqzcKG/f3HFjIFoneNSwbQRdf1esbQlPRUJuaf5rxY25cGLR4rEjC:yYVcVHl6lrylbQlDaf5rMrEjC |

 > This sample is from an earlier 2022 campaign.
+It was initially distributed on Google Play.

 ## Dynamic Analysis